loki3/flexagonator/docs/draw-apis.md

 They both work with flexagons with any number of pats and leaves that consist of any type of triangle.

-The routines for drawing a folded flexagon can also figure out which flexes can be performed at each corner, with an option for hooking up UI to buttons describing the flexes.
+The routines for drawing a folded flexagon can also figure out which flexes can be performed at each hinge, with an option for hooking up UI to buttons describing the flexes.

 The routines for drawing unfolded flexagons take the internal of structure of the flexagon as described in [pat notation](pat-notation.md) and figure out how to turn it into an unfolded strip.